king525dev/Taskmaster/extras/Documentation.md

 The download icon also serves as a platform to upload various projects.
 Though unlike in the [Edit Page](#edit) it will modify the current project, not add a new one.
 Though plain text files are highly reccomended for uploading, these files are also supported by Taskmaster (displayed by their [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types)): [ text/plain, text/css, text/html, text/javascript, multipart/byteranges, multipart/form-data, application/rtf, application/xml, text/ecmascript, application/java, text/calendar, text/markdown, text/rtf, text/strings, text/vtt, text/xml, text/csv, multipart/report, application/json, application/batch-SMTP ]

+The Project Page is also where the Taskmaster Assistant is located (right of the screen with a robot icon).
+This is a simple AI that can be used to search for common terms to helpthe user.
+Though it isn't built for chatting it still has some chat features.
+It also answers to specific commands: `--version` will display the current chatbot and application version, `--search` will take you to google chrome to search for a website and `--lorem-ipsum` will display a paragraph or two of filler text.
+Note: If the chatbot cannot come up with a response for anything, it will google it and show you the page.

 ###### Shortcuts

  **Alt + H:** Directs users to the Dashboard.